Maternity Obstetrical Care Medical Billing & Coding Guide for 2025

 • Routine chemical urinalysis (CPT codes 81000 and 81002)

-• Education on breast feeding, lactation and pregnancy (Medicaid patients)
+• Education on breastfeeding, lactation and pregnancy (Medicaid patients)

 • Exercise consultation or nutrition counseling during pregnancy

 IMPORTANT: Any other unrelated visits or services within this time period should be coded separately.
-Example: patient comes in with the flu for this visit a E/M visit should be used.
+Example: A patient comes in with the flu for this visit a E/M visit should be used.

 Intrapartum Care AKA Labor & Delivery